SfS-unsupervisedCL/project-translation_meaning_clustering/README.md

 </br>
 The evaluation will be a combination of manual evaluation and comparison to wordnet sense clusters.

+## Task Adjustment

+After some problems with the initial project, the project was reduced to a more rudimentary form.
+The adjusted task was now to seperate two concepts via normal clustering, where each concept is realized as a list of words which are very similar to each other (list of cloth names vs. list of body parts).
+As features a bag of words approach was used.
+The monolingual and bilingual features were still both tested.
+For the monolingual features a BOW with a window of 5 tokens was used.
+For the bilingual features a BOW with the whole aligned sentence was used (due to missing word alignment).
+Although I claim that the difference between a 5 window BOW and a total sentence BOW is not significant due to the corpus which was used.
+The corpus was the "OpenSubtitles" corpus.
+Since it contains transcriptions from movies and series the sentences in there are rather short (at least shorter than in corpus of written text).

 ## So far

 Monolingual features, normal clustering: